 - Treating patients with respect

 Home health aides need to complete a number of physical tasks, from turning or lifting patients to carrying groceries.
-They need to be comfortable being on their feet for stretches of time, and lifting and carrying heavy things.
-Physical skills and tasks they might need to perform include:
+They need to be comfortable being on their feet for long stretches of time and lifting and carrying heavy things.
+Physical tasks they may need to perform include the following:

-- Safely transferring patients from bed to chair, wheelchair, or toilet
+- Safely transferring patients from bed to a chair, wheelchair, or toilet